sruffner/XSort/xsort/assets/views.md

 correlograms appear in a 2x2 (or 3x3) array of subplots, with the autocorrelograms on the main diagonal.
 Note that the CCG trace colors are a blend of the colors assigned to the units in the display list (red + blue = magenta, etc).

-The correlograms are computed once in a background task but then cached in-memory so they need not be computed again.
+The correlograms are computed once in a background task, then cached in memory until the working directory is changed or the application exits.

 As with the **Templates** view, you can "zoom" in on the correlograms; use the slider at the bottom of the view to adjust the correlogram span between 20 and 200 milliseconds (+/-10ms to +/-100ms).